Postpartum depression: Biological

 The risk factors for postpartum depression can be broken down into two categories as listed above, biological and psychosocial.
 Certain biological risk factors include the administration of oxytocin to induce labor.
-Chronic illnesses such as diabetes, or Addison's disease, as well as issues hypothalamic-pituitary-adrenal dysregulation (which controls hormonal responses), inflammatory processes like asthma or celiac disease, and genetic vulnerabilities such as a family history of depression or PPD.
-Chronic illnesses caused by neuroendocrine irregularities including irritable bowl syndrome and fibromyalgia typically put individuals at risk for further health complications.
-However, it has been found that these diseases do not increase risk for postpartum depression, these factors are known to correlate with PPD.
+Chronic illnesses such as diabetes, or Addison's disease, as well as issues with hypothalamic-pituitary-adrenal dysregulation (which controls hormonal responses), inflammatory processes like asthma or celiac disease, and genetic vulnerabilities such as a family history of depression or PPD.
+Chronic illnesses caused by neuroendocrine irregularities including irritable bowel syndrome and fibromyalgia typically put individuals at risk for further health complications.
+However, it has been found that these diseases do not increase the risk for postpartum depression, these factors are known to correlate with PPD.
 This correlation does not mean these factors are causal.
 Cigarette smoking has been known to have additive effects.
 Some studies have found a link between PPD and low levels of DHA (an omega-3 fatty acid) in the mother.
 A correlation between postpartum thyroiditis and postpartum depression has been proposed but remains controversial.
 There may also be a link between postpartum depression and anti-thyroid antibodies.